Young Ottawa man reflects on gunshot trauma that changed his life

 Brandon Peacock is a former trauma patient at The Ottawa Hospital.
 (The Ottawa Hospital)

 For a young, physically fit man who loved to play hockey, his life suddenly looked very different.
 Peacock woke up with a breathing tube and hooked up to a number of other devices.
-He had undergone multiple blood transfusions and lost a significant amount of weight.
+He underwent multiple blood transfusions and lost a significant amount of weight.

 “I was frail,” he said.
 “My leg was a big balloon, my ribs were broken, so all I could do was lie in bed.”